-The quartet has participated and performed in many renowned chamber music festivals such as the Norfolk Chamber Music Festival, the McGill International String Quartet Academy, the Shouse Institute, the Juilliard String Quartet Seminar, and the Robert Mann String Quartet Institute.
-In April 2018, at the invitation of Gerhard Schulz, they attended the Prussia Cove International Musicians Seminar where they also worked with Gidon Kremer and Thomas Ades.
+The quartet has participated and performed in many renowned chamber music festivals such as the La Jolla Music Society Summerfest, the Great Lakes Chamber Music Festival, the Emilia Romagna Festival, the Norfolk Chamber Music Festival, the McGill International String Quartet Academy, the Juilliard String Quartet Seminar, and the Robert Mann String Quartet Seminar.
+In 2018, at the invitation of Gerhard Schulz, they attended the Prussia Cove International Musicians Seminar where they also worked with Gidon Kremer and Thomas Adès.
 As part of their prize from the Wigmore Hall Competition, the quartet received an invitation to the Jeunesses Musicales International Chamber Music Campus in Weikersheim, Germany where they worked with Heime Müller, Donald Weilerstein, and the Cuarteto Casals.
-Highlights of their recent performances include collaborations with cellist David Geringas at the Cleveland Cello Society’s 20th anniversary concert and pianist Gilles Vonsattel at the Great Lakes Chamber Music Festival, as well as their New York City debut on the Schneider Concert Series.
-This coming year will include performances at the Ravinia Festival as well as a collaboration with clarinetist Frank Cohen on the ChamberFest Cleveland Series and a collaboration with John Novacek at the Great Lakes Chamber Music Festival.
-They look forward to performing this summer at the LaJolla Music Society SummerFest as well as at the Heidelberg String Quartet Festival in January 2020.